-- A2.2.
-Indicator: Individuals who seek board membership or are being considered as appointees by the board will have some form of training in the principles and skills essential to the effectiveness of the school board. - A2.2.
+Indicator: Individuals who seek board membership or are being considered as appointees by the board will have some form of training in the principles and skills essential to the effectiveness of the international school board.

 Prompt: Evaluate the effectiveness of the training that is offered to prospective or new school board members.